 2. Are there defenses to ARS 13-1403 charges?

 Yes.
-Defendants have the right to contest sexual offenses under this statute with a legal defense/disclaimer.
+Defendants can contest sexual offenses under this statute with a legal defense/disclaimer.
 A few common defenses include defendants showing that:

 - they did not act with recklessness.